What Is TCP/IP?

 [Featured image] An IT support specialist looks up TCP/IP on their phone.

 TCP/IP stands for transmission control protocol/internet protocol.
 It's an internet protocol that allows computers to communicate with one another and transfer data across long distances.
-The protocol breaks data down into little packets and transmits them to its destination.
+The protocol breaks data down into packets and transmits them to its destination.
 Once it arrives, it puts them back together into one clear message.

 Technically, TCP and IP are two different protocols, but they both have important roles.
-TCP organizes and sorts all of the data, while IP is responsible for sending and receiving it.
+TCP organizes and sorts all the data, while IP is responsible for sending and receiving it.
 IP can work with other protocols, but TCP must always have IP to work.
 In order to work, TCP/IP goes through a four-layer process twice.

 Placeholder